equinor/radix-platform/public-site/README.md

 - `/_style/`: CSS files.
 See the [CSS Section](#CSS) below
 - `/_vendor/`: Third party libraries.
 Currently maintained manually

+But the interesting bits are the actual content:

+- `/docs/`: General concepts (topics) and reference documentation for end-users
+- `/guides/`: User-friendly, conversational guides on how to achieve specific objectives

 ## CSS

 We are using a variation of